pingcap/docs-cn/tidb-lightning/tidb-lightning-data-source.md

 > - Because TiDB Lightning cannot concurrently decompress a single large compressed file, the size of the compressed file affects the import speed.
 It is recommended that a source file is no greater than 256 MiB after decompression.
 > - TiDB Lightning only imports individually compressed data files and does not support importing a single compressed file with multiple data files included.
 > - TiDB Lightning does not support `parquet` files compressed through another compression tool, such as `db.table.parquet.snappy`.
 If you want to compress `parquet` files, you can configure the compression format for the `parquet` file writer.
-> - TiDB Lightning v6.4.0 and later versions only support `.bak` files and the following compressed data files: `gzip`, `snappy`, and `zstd`.
+> - TiDB Lightning v6.4.0 and later versions only support the following compressed data files: `gzip`, `snappy`, and `zstd`.
 Other types of files cause errors.
-For those unsupported files, you need to modify the file names in advance, or move those files out of the import data directory to avoid such errors.
+If an unsupported compressed file exists in the directory where the source data file is stored, this will cause the task to report an error.
+You can move those unsupported files out of the import data directory to avoid such errors.
+> - The Snappy compressed file must be in the [official Snappy format](https://github.com/google/snappy).
+Other variants of Snappy compression are not supported.

 ## Match customized files